 It happens.
-Stylists decide it’s time to move on and rent a booth at a different salon than the one they are currently renting at.
+Stylists decide it’s time to move on and space at a different location other than the where they are currently renting.
 It’s not a bad thing.

 If you find yourself in this situation – as long as you handle it the right way – you’ll find that most, if not all, of your current clientele will be happy to follow you to the new location.
 Keywords are “handle it the right way.”
-You definitely want to make sure you aren’t violating any contractual agreements between yourself and the owner of the current salon where you are renting booth space.
+You definitely want to make sure you aren’t violating any contractual agreements between yourself and the owner of the current location where you are renting from.

 Here are some helpful tips to prepare your clients for the move:

 - Any clients who have an appointment scheduled within the next two weeks will require a phone call from you.
 They are the most important clients to inform about the move ahead of time because you don’t want them arriving at your old location for their appointment just to find that you aren’t working there anymore.

 - Buy plenty of nice stamps and stationery.
 Emails will come next, but this step is important to do beforehand because they’re more formal and will likely be opened more readily than emails.
 Also, keep in mind that 17 percent of Americans create a new email address every 6 months so your list may not always be up to date.
 Type and save a letter informing your clients of the move, print as many copies as needed on that fancy stationery you purchased, and sign each letter by hand.
 This adds a personal touch to your letter and ensures that your client knows that they are important enough for you to take the extra time to do it.